How to Install Windows 8 / 8.1 in Hyper-V Manager

 Step 1

 Before forming a new virtual device using the Hyper-V virtualization platform, it is necessary to make an External Switch.
 This step ensures seamless connectivity and networking capabilities for the virtual machine.
 Because Default Switch, which the program defines by default, connects VMs to your local network using a NAT connection.
-But in most cases, Default Switch is not commonly used as it can cause network problems.
+However, in most cases, Default Switch is not commonly used as it can cause network problems.

 Open Virtual Switch Manager from the Actions pane.
 Select “New Virtual Network Switch” and an external network adapter option.
 Then click the “Create Virtual Switch” button.